nuxboxen/Marlin/README.md

 need to do is click the little checkmark in the bottom blue bar and the build would start and when it completed you'd find your new firmware at .pio/build/STM32F103RC_btt_512K/firmware.bin

-**Yeah but I to comfigure something different then what you have**  Sounds fun, have at it... to make changes to the firmware you'll need to make changes in the Marlin/Configuration.h and Marlin Configuration_adv.h those files are fairly well documented with comments within the files themselves, if you need more info on a feature just give it a google.
+**Yeah but I need to configure something different then what you have**  Sounds fun, have at it... to make changes to the firmware you'll need to make changes in the Marlin/Configuration.h and Marlin Configuration_adv.h those files are fairly well documented with comments within the files themselves, if you need more info on a feature just give it a google.  *Remember to save changes in the .h files before hitting the build button.*

 **What is SKR-EZABL-TITAN-Nuxs-Personal-Configuration.h ?**  pretty self explanitory... that's my personal configuration as I have a geared extruder which needs a few firmware tweeks itself.